 That’s why so many IT professionals are realizing that an ideal cloud migration solution must help you dramatically simplify your testing phase in addition to the migration phase.
-Using a single, comprehensive solution for both testing and actual migration saves you time throughout the entire project, and increase your success rate.
+Using a single, comprehensive solution for both testing and actual migration saves you time throughout the entire project, and increases your success rate.

 When picking your cloud migration solution, here are some key capabilities that can help you optimize: